Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game2_clue_analysis.md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The clues are highly specific to 'The Da Vinci Code' without using any of the forbidden words.
-They accurately describe the symbologist, historical backdrops, ancient symbols, religious institutions, conspiracies, and the blend of fact and fiction that are hallmarks of the novel and film.
-The mention of a chase and secretive entities also fits well.
-The score reflects the precise and distinct nature of these clues for the correct answer.
+The clues are specific and descriptive, directly pointing to the correct answer without using answer words or synonyms.
+They effectively highlight unique plot elements, themes, and settings of 'The Da Vinci Code'.

 ✅ Strengths:
 - Generally specific and relate to correct answer